project-zot/project-zot.github.io/docs/articles/retention.md

 ### Configuration notes

+- All image retention and garbage collection processing is made per repository, not per groups of repositories.
+The count of retained images in one repository doesn't impact retention for another repository.
 - A repository will apply the first policy it matches.
 - If a repository matches no policy, the repository and all its tags are retained.
 - If at least one `keepTags` policy is defined for a repository, all tags not matching those policies are removed.
 - If `keepTags` is present but empty, all tags are retained.
-- When multiple rules are configured, a tag is retained if it meets at least one rule.
+- In general, when multiple rules are configured, a tag is retained if it meets at least one rule.
+- When multiple entries are configured under the same `keepTags` list, there is a logical OR applied between them.
-- When you specify a regex pattern combined with one or more rules, the rules are applied only to those tags matching the regex.
+- When a regex pattern is combined with one or more other rules inside a single `keepTags` entry, the rules apply only to those tags matching the regex.
+Given a `keepTags` entry, the retained tags are: `patterns` AND (`pulledWithin` OR `pushedWithin` OR `mostRecentlyPushedCount` OR `mostRecentlyPulledCount`).
 - When you specify a regex pattern with no rules other than the default, all tags matching the pattern are retained.
 - In the repositories list, a single asterisk (/\*) matches all first-level items in the repository.
 A double asterisk (/*\*) matches all recursively.